 Early readers may need reading material beyond matched texts at least some of the time

 Precocious early readers should not have to be given reading books that are only fully in line with the phonics programme.
-Some children are better served by following the phonics programme very much with comprehensive coverage of the alphabetic code in mind for spelling purposes in their case, whilst they may need more challenging reading books for their individual reading capabilities.
+Some children are better served by following the phonics programme very much with comprehensive coverage of the alphabetic code in mind for spelling and handwriting purposes in their case, whilst they may need more challenging reading books for their individual reading capabilities.
 An example of this would be a child like ‘Alice’ as described in this document (see page 2):